Derek Pratt (watchmaker): Career

-Pratt possessed a strong understanding of mechanical principles and focused on the refinement of horological escapements.
-He developed noteworthy but little known solutions.

 He started crafting entirely handmade remontoir tourbillon pocket watches using hand tools and hand-operated machine tools.
 The remontoir, producing a constant force, was an equally constant theme in Pratt's work: he encountered it both in the aircraft clocks as well as John Harrison's famous H4 marine chronometer.
 Pratt achieved a configuration where the remontoir directly drove the escapement, even within a tourbillon.

 Consulting and collaborations

 The Urban Jürgensen years

 In 1979, Peter Baumberger bought the 18th century Danish brand Urban Jürgensen und Sønner (now known as Urban Jürgensen or UJS) and in 1982, he brought Pratt on board as a consultant and technical director.
 Pratt would remain in that role until 2005.
 The vintage watch collector and expert Helmut Crott (and subsequent owner of the brand), noted in 2011 that perhaps "only his association with Derek gave Peter the confidence to finalize the deal.
 Derek was almost certainly the key factor in the acquisition of UJS; his extraordinary skills were needed for the 90 historic movements to be finished, cased and sold."
 Pratt's involvement with Urban Jürgensen was pivotal to the brand's revival and success with collectors in the 1980s and 1990s.